n4ze3m/courier-otp/README.md

 To use this package, you need to have a [Courier](https://courier.com) account and a [Redis](https://redis.io) server.

-_IMPORTANT_: In your Courier account, you need to create a new template with the following `{otp}` variable.
+_IMPORTANT_: In your Courier account, you need to create a new template with the `{otp}` variable.
 This variable will be replaced with the OTP code.
 Otherwise, users won't receive the OTP code.

 ```js